justeattakeaway/fozzie-components/packages/services/f-metadata/README.md

 A callback to be invoked when in-app messages have been retrieved.

-> The dispatcher fires callbacks registered for in-app messages before it triggers the messages.
+> **Please note:** The dispatcher fires callbacks registered for in-app messages before it triggers the messages.

 #### `config.callbacks.interceptInAppMessageClickEvents`